rjfarmer/py2f/README.md

 make

 # Using
-All functions retun an int error code, check agaisnt the SUCCESS or FAILURE constants.
+All functions return an int error code, check against the SUCCESS or FAILURE constants.

+## Startup
 ````fortran
 import py2f
 ````

 Import modules

 ````fortran